fedeizzo/ParticleSwarmOptimization-OpenMPI/report/short-report.md

 Once each process knows everything about the others, the application needs to consider the neighbor contributions in order to update the process particles' position and velocity.

 At this point, each process can sort all the particles, whose position is known thanks to the \texttt{MPI\_Allgather} communication, with respect to all particles proper to the process, according to the euclidean distance.
-In this way, for each process particle is possible to identify the $k$-th nearest neighbors.
+In this way, for each process particle it is possible to identify the $k$-th nearest neighbors.

 Finally, by applying the position and velocity update equations {@eq:pso-update-velocity} and {@eq:pso-update-position} it is possible to evolve the algorithm and approach the target function optima.